cliffc2/cliffnotes/README.md

-Check the recent IOHK builds (config and genesis block info). https://hydra.iohk.io/job/Cardano/jormungandr/jormungandrConfigs.beta/latest
+Check the recent IOHK builds (config and genesis block info). https://hydra.iohk.io/job/Cardano/jormungandr/jormungandrConfigs.beta/latest for the nightly go to the hydra site and use the search term nightly (look for the linux distribution)

 | Steps (for binaries install) | Type these commands into the OSX computer Terminal (computer_name:~ account$) or create the folders in your finder | Output example |